Xijie-Wei/electron-hydrogen-particle-in-cell-simulation-with-matlab/README.md

     particle_v_i(i,3) = v0_i*random_number_v(i,3)/sqrt(random_number_v(i,1)^2+random_number_v(i,2)^2+random_number_v(i,3)^2);
 end
 ```

-Here is the code for the injection of the new particles. follows the similar procedure of the initialization of the particles
+Here is the code for the injection of the new particles, following the similar procedure of the initialization of the particles
 ```
     %inject new particle electron
     inject_n = min(max_injection,particle_number_setted-particle_number_e)